 “So that’s the problem… it’s not how do you Indigenize but how do you humanize?”

-Nevertheless, even with Indigenous teachings being compacted into western practices, it can still have an impact.
+Nevertheless, even with Indigenous teachings being incorporated into western practices, it can still have an impact.

 Those reactions indicated the importance of Indigenizing university curriculums.